We all have chromosomes in our cells that determine our biological sex, like XY (male), XX (female), or intersex (for example, XXY or XXX).

 gender identity.
 Using an umbrella term such as "queer" may feel better to some members of the LGBTQ+ community.

-Gender identity is the gender a person feels they are, like a man, woman, neither, or other.
+Gender identity is the gender a person feels they are.

 Many people grow up with a gender identity that is the same as their biological sex.
 They are considered cisgender.

 Other people feel that their gender is different from the physical aspects of their reproductive organs.
 They may call themselves transgender.

 Some people feel neither fully male nor fully female but rather are nonbinary and/or gender nonconforming.
 They may prefer to go by gender-neutral pronouns like they/them, xe/xem (pronounced zee), ze/hir, or ey/tem.